 8. How is SEO related to social media, and if they have heard about Facebook EdgeRank?

 Social media contributes highly in search engine rankings like Google.
 A social media manager should understand this well and have in mind techniques he/she can use to improve SEO, or Search Engine Optimization, using social media.
 They should at least understand Google algorithms and techniques such as having major social platforms for a company, sharing contagious content that will drive traffic, link building when sharing content, use of keywords, and Pinterest utilization.
 They should also have some knowledge on Facebook EdgeRank which is basically an algorithm by Facebook that limits the number of fans and followers that see a page post basing on the previous performance and fans’ interests.

 9. What measure will you employ to ensure a successful social media strategy?

 These definitely aren’t the only questions you should ask a potential social media manager, but they are important questions you should ask to be sure you hire a competent social media manager.
-There are still many other question you might decide to ask like “Why should we hire you over someone else?” or even decide to have another step where you decide submit your short list into an actual test; however, these few questions give you a great place to start!
+There are still many other questions you might decide to ask like “Why should we hire you over someone else?” or even decide to have another step where you decide to submit your shortlist into an actual test; however, these few questions give you a great place to start!

 We hope this helped you hire your next social media manager.
 If you need help contact us for consultations.